The Voice Persia

-The Voice Persia is the Persian-language Iranian version of the reality singing competition The Voice, broadcast on MBC Persia.
+The Voice Persia (Persian: صدای برتر) is the Persian-language Iranian version of the reality singing competition The Voice, broadcast on MBC Persia.

-Filmed in Stockholm, Sweden, the series is aimed at Persian-speaking contestants across the Iranian diaspora, and is judged by Leila Forouhar, Bijan Mortazavi, Sogand Soheili, and Kamyar Ahmadzadeh.
+Filmed in Stockholm, Sweden, the series is produced by Soroush Mehrani and aimed at Persian-speaking contestants across the Iranian diaspora, and is judged by Leila Forouhar, Bijan Mortazavi, Sogand Soheili, and Kamyar Ahmadzadeh.

 The first season began airing in February 2023 on MBC Persia and was recorded in Stockholm, Sweden a year prior.
 The season one finale aired on 17 March 2023 with the grand prize of USD 50,000 and a record deal with Platinum Records.